Sairyss/domain-driven-hexagon/README.md

 - `Request`/`Response` DTO classes may also be a good place to use Swagger/OpenAPI library decorators that [NestJS provides](https://docs.nestjs.com/openapi/types-and-parameters).
 - If DTO decorators for validation/documentation are not used, DTO can be just an interface instead of class + interface.
 - Data can be transformed to DTO format using a separate mapper or right in the constructor if DTO classes are used.

+### Local DTOs

+Another thing that can be seen in some projects is local DTOs.
+Some people prefer to never use domain objects (like entities) outside of its domain (in `controllers`, for example) and are returning a plain DTO object instead.
+This project doesn't use this technique to avoid extra complexity and boilerplate code like interfaces and data mapping.

+[Here](https://martinfowler.com/bliki/LocalDTO.html) are Martin Fowler's thoughts on local DTOs, in short (quote):

+> Some people argue for them(DTOs) as part of a Service Layer API because they ensure that service layer clients aren't dependent upon an underlying Domain Model.
+While that may be handy, I don't think it's worth the cost of all of that data mapping.

+Though you may want to introduce Local DTOs when you need to decouple modules properly.
+For example, when querying from one module to another you don't want to leak your entities between modules.
+In that case using a Local DTO may be a better idea.

 ---